 In April 2005, proceedings were commenced to hear motions that LADWP was in violation of the 2004 Stipulation and Order, as the schedule in the MOU for releasing flows to the LORP had not been met.
-On August 8, 2005, Inyo County Superior Court issued a Court Order that required LADWP to pay \$5,000 per day (commencing September 5, 2005) into an escrow account until LADWP established a permanent base flow of approximately 40 cfs in the LORP.
+On August 8, 2005, Inyo County Superior Court issued a Court Order that placed an injunction against exports through the Second Los Angeles Aqueduct which could be stayed if certain time sensitive conditions were met by LADWP.
+These conditions included a limitation on groundwater pumping in the Owens Valley, use of aqueduct water for groundwater recharge, no reduction of in-valley water supply, the commencement of river flows by January 25, 2007, and the requirement of LADWP to pay \$5,000 per day (commencing September 5, 2005) into an escrow account until a permanent base flow of approximately 40 cfs was established in the LORP.
+Upon compliance with these conditions, the Court could vacate the injunction and lift the conditions.